 As a Nurse or Midwife Independent/Supplementary (V300) prescriber in training, you are actively facilitated to apply and integrate your existing and developing professional knowledge and understanding within your clinical practice.
 This provides an educational experience which seeks to support the development of your clinical practice in your current environment as well as supporting future development.

 Students identify a Practice Assessor and Practice Supervisor with suitable equivalent qualifications for the programme to support the period of learning and assessment in clinical practice.
 On successful completion of the programme, you will be able to demonstrate all competencies of the Competency framework for all prescribers (Royal Pharmaceutical Society, 2016).

-Further information and examples of Nurse Independent prescribing roles can be found using the link to the Non-Medical Prescribing Guide: a quick guide for commissioners (National Prescribing Centre, 2010).
+Further information and examples of Nurse Independent/Supplementary prescribing roles can be found using the link to the Health and Education Co-operative website or to the Non-Medical Prescribing Guide: a quick guide for commissioners (National Prescribing Centre, 2010).

-Community Practitioners wishing to apply for the Prescribing for Community Practitioner Nurses (V150) programme, please see the course information page for this programme.
+Community nurses and midwives wishing to apply for the Prescribing for Community Practitioner Nurses and Midwives (V150) programme, please see the course information page for this programme.

 - successful students are eligible to apply for annotation to the register of the Nursing and Midwifery Council and to practise as a Nurse or Midwife Prescriber (V300).